FranciscoReyne/FranciscoReynes_hieroglyphs_-identification/README.md

 # FranciscoReynes_hieroglyphs_-identification
-FranciscoReyne system for the identification of hieroglyphs
+FranciscoReynes system for the identification of hieroglyphs